1MDB scandal: Ex-Goldman Malaysia boss found guilty

 Mr Ng's team had claimed the payment was part of a legitimate business deal involving his wife.

-His lawyer also gave the court accounts of Mr Leissner's deceit, calling him a "double bigamist" for twice being married to two women at the same time.
+His lawyer, Marc Agnifilo, also gave the court accounts of Mr Leissner's deceit, calling him a "double bigamist" for twice being married to two women at the same time.
 He previously admitted forging divorce papers to marry an analyst at the bank while still married to his first wife.

+Mr Ng, who could be sentenced to decades in prison, may appeal, Mr Agnifilo said.

 In 2020, Goldman reached a $3.9bn settlement with the Malaysian government for its role in the multi-billion-dollar corruption scheme.